pydata/xarray/doc/getting-started-guide/quick-overview.rst

 The constraints on each group are therefore the same as the constraint on DataArrays within a single dataset.

 We created the sub-groups using a filesystem-like syntax, and accessing groups works the same way.
-We can access individual dataarrays in a similar fashion
+We can access individual DataArrays in a similar fashion

 .. ipython:: python